luan-prates/CIMV/foundation/the_boy_who_flew_too_high.md

 He organized the feathers from shortest to longest until the feathers formed gentle half-moon shapes.
 Then, Daedalus stuck the feathers together with string in the middle and wax at the base.

+While Daedalus worked, Icarus played with the wax, making it flat between his fingers, and he chased feathers that floated on the wind.
+Daedalus showed Icarus how he had made the feathers into two pair of wings.
+He put the larger pair onto his arms, and began to quickly move them up and down until his feet took off from the floor, and he seemed to stand in the sky.
+Icarus laughed and could not wait to try out the smaller pair of wings.